 What is Lamisil?

 Some people taking Lamisil have developed severe liver damage leading to liver transplant or death.
-It is not clear whether terbinafine actually caused the liver damage in these patients.
-In most cases, the patient had a serious medical condition before taking Lamisil.

 Call your doctor at once if you have symptoms of liver damage, such as nausea, upper stomach pain, vomiting, loss of appetite, tiredness, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
 These events can occur whether or not you have ever had liver problems before.